 Immigrant Visa Wait TimesOn this page:

 Every immigrant visa case is different, so it is difficult to estimate how long the process will take for a specific individual.
-In general, there are three factors that contribute to the processing time required:
+Three factors play a role in IV wait times:

 Time Required to Process a Petition

 The time it takes for USCIS to approve a petition varies according to the type of petition and the specific USCIS office involved.
 Estimates for specific USCIS offices are available here.